Whitney Battle-Baptiste: Career

 Battle-Baptiste was named the new Director of W.E.B.
 Du Bois Center at UMass Amherst in January 2015.
 "The W.E.B.
 Du Bois Center at the UMass Amherst Libraries was established in 2009 to engage the nation and the world in discussion and scholarship about the global issues involving race, labor and social justice."

+She became president of the American Anthropological Association for the 2023-2025 term.
+She was chosen as Archaeological Institute of America Norton Lecturer for the 2024/2025 National Lecture Program season.